BananaAcid/imapbox/README.md

 ## Search in emails without indexation process

-### Inbuild command
+### Inbuilt command

-The `-s` and `--search` shell argument with a filter parameter with the syntax of `Keyword,"fnmatch syntax"` can be used to perform simple a simple search in the local_folder for emails.
+The `-s` and `--search` shell argument with a filter parameter with the syntax of `Keyword,"fnmatch syntax"` can be used to perform a simple search in the local_folder for emails.
 The local_folder is taken from the current configuration or `-l`/`--local-folder` shell argument.

 The possible keys (case sensitive) are listed in the `Metadata file` section.